Eight Important Points For Yoga Studio Business To Meet The New Year Resolute

 I researched a bit of finding that does really those who keep resolutions succeed?
 Here’s what I found:

-- The top New Year’s resolutions for 2018 was to eat healthier, get more exercise, and save more money.
+- The top New Year’s resolutions was to eat healthier, get more exercise, and save more money.

-- The top New Year’s resolutions for 2019 was to exercise more, lose weight, focus on self-care, make new friends, eat healthily and save money.
+- The top New Year’s resolutions was to exercise more, lose weight, focus on self-care, make new friends, eat healthily and save money.

 - The top New Year’s resolutions are to diet or eat healthier, exercise more, lose weight, save more and spend less and learn a new skill or hobby.

 According to a study conducted by the University of Scranton, by US clinical psychologist Joseph Luciani, just 8 percent of people achieve their New Year’s goals, while around 80 percent fail to keep their New Year’s resolutions.